jphaugla/datastax-bank-techday/streaming/README.md

      this adds account number each 30 seconds and demonstrates static cassandra table is actually refreshed on each time window to pull more customers with attribute changes

+     row should be added to bank.cust_change with each API call

-  * To visualize results use spark-sql to allow the sorting of the results dse spark-sql spark-sql> select customer_id, start,trans_cnt from bank.cust_fraud order by start;
+  * To visualize results use cust_fraud.
+          `select customer_id, start,trans_cnt from bank.cust_fraud`

 627619a1	2018-07-31 22:39:30	2
 486f2572	2018-07-31 22:39:40	2
 627619a1	2018-07-31 22:39:40	2